jvm-bloggers/jvm-bloggers/README.md

 __Planned__

-* Send information about new blog posts using Twitter and Facebook profiles
+* Publish global RSS feed with all blog posts
-* Count clicks to find most popular articles and promote them
+* Create website with all newsletter (latest and old ones)
 * Fetch data about number of comments in articles
 * Analyze tweets from developers and highlight those with most RTs, stars and the most active conversations
 *  Maybe export the idea to another country? :)